Parity helps to compute majority

 - Notice that every symmetric boolean function just looks at the weight of the assignment

-- Then we just need to be able to compute the function that is one on weight $i$ and zero on every other weight ($E_i$) as $f$ can be written as a disjunction of $n+1$ different $E_i$ for different $i$.
+- Then we just need to be able to compute the function that is one on weight and zero on every other weight () as can be written as a disjunction of different for different .

 - Now the proof splits into parts